 Easy Baked Pancakes

-Sheet pan pancakes are made for those days when you don’t have time to stand around flipping batches of pancakes and would rather be using the time to get the rest of breakfast in order.
-Or maybe pack some school lunches!
+Sheet pan pancakes are made for those days when you don’t have time to stand around flipping batches of pancakes or brioche French toast and would rather be using the time to pack some school lunches!

 No more deciding who gets the first batch and no more having to keep some warm in the oven while you wait for the rest of them.
 All of the batter gets cooked at once, making it an even easier way to get the same light and fluffy pancakes we all love with a fraction of the effort!